Flame1190/CompSci-715-Unity/_User_Study_Data/_Explanation.md

 User-position-z check: 11.72 is within ±6 of 12
 We can infer that the user was in the Egypt room 27.53 seconds into the experiment.

 Note that while rotation (Quaternion) data is available, it may be complicated to manipulate for meaningful inferences.
+Also note that every second room in the portal condition (i.e when the sum of a room's x & y/z grid position is odd) was rotated by 180 degrees.
+Keep this in mind if you want to detect whether someone looked in a specific direction (e.g. right, towards the dinosaur) relative to the room.